The Future Is Human, Not Technological

 Over the last year, conversations about artificial intelligence (AI) have moved from speculation and curiosity to concrete questions about readiness, governance, and integration across local government.
 In 2023, AI felt like a distant horizon; by the end of 2024, it became a daily conversation in staff meetings, leadership teams, and agency councils.

-RGS has continued to explore AI for both our own internal operations, and our client agencies as well.
-Additionally, RGS has become a member of the GovAI Coalition, a nationwide collaborative of more than 600 local government agencies developing AI resources and guidance for local government agencies.
+RGS continues to explore AI for our own internal operations and our client agencies.
+Additionally, RGS is a member of the GovAI Coalition, a nationwide collaborative of more than 600 local government agencies developing AI resources and guidance for local government agencies.
 I have co-chaired the Coalition’s Readiness and Adoption Committee, focusing on AI policy, AI education, and workforce/ change management.

 After a year of national conversations, cross-agency collaboration, and hands-on pilots, one message has rung the loudest: